 Plaza Blacutt, more commonly known as “la plazuela” Blacutt, is located in the “Zona Sur” or southern section of the city of Santa Cruz, Bolivia, just three blocks from the famous Tahuichi soccer stadium.
 It is surrounded on all four sides by shops and restaurants.

-The plaza itself is large and has two playgrounds for children with slides, swings, and little houses on stilts, as well as see-saws.
+The plaza itself is large and has small playgrounds for children with slides, swings, and little houses on stilts, as well as see-saws.
 The trees that shade this plaza are old and immense, making it a favorite resting stop on hot days.
 It is crisscrossed by several tile sidewalks lined with benches.

 along that sidewalk.
 The northern sidewalk of the plaza itself is lined with large carts where you can buy delicious, tropical “cupuazú” juice, or steak sandwiches “sandwich de lomito” made on the spot.